The Secret Sauce

 - A 20% penalty is levied in the Peak WAA calculations for confirmed or strongly suspected PED users.

-- The Rfield+ stat is a creation related to defensive runs saved.
-The yearly major league average of zero results in a 100 Rfield+.
+- The Rdef+ stat is a creation related to defensive runs saved.
+The yearly major league average of zero results in a 100 Rdef+.
 Then scores are determined similar to how OPS+ and ERA+ are calculated.

 - To complete a players defensive score the weighted average of games played during the peak years is determined to award a position score.
-This is then averaged with the Rfield+ score.
+This is then averaged with the Rdef+ score.

 - In accordance with their recognition as a true major league, performance statistics of players in those recognized Negro Leagues are fully integrated into all analyses.